 Cuisinart Boxed Grater

 Cuisinart’s budget-friendly alternative gives versatility without the frills.
-It is ideal for novices because it includes all of the necessary elements and grate sizes.
+It is ideal for novices because it includes all the necessary elements and grate sizes.
 This cheese grater has four wide surfaces on each side for fine shredding, coarse shredding, fine grating, and slicing, making it ideal for huge quantities.
-It has a durable rubber grip that sets it apart from comparably priced graters.
-If you’re searching for a conventional box grater, this Cuisinart model will suffice.
+In addition, it has a durable rubber grip that sets it apart from comparably priced graters.
+This Cuisinart model will suffice if you’re searching for a conventional box grater.

 - Excellent for beginners